-- A. Non Serious: Superficial scrapes, bruises, minor cuts that do not require "stitches", short falls without striking the head, paper cuts, "hang nails", little splinters, twisted extremities without swelling or deformity where the child has full use of the limb without pain etc. These are the type of injuries where the child is seen briefly, first aid administered and returned to their playground or classroom.
-Parent notification usually is not necessary. - B. Injuries of Concern, but not emergent: These would be those injuries that are not emergencies at the present, but because of the nature of the mechanism of the injury or the possible complications, there is concern that the injury could develop into something more serious needing medical attention at a later time.
+A. Non Serious: Superficial scrapes, bruises, minor cuts that do not require "stitches", short falls without striking the head, paper cuts, "hang nails", little splinters, twisted extremities without swelling or deformity where the child has full use of the limb without pain etc. These are the type of injuries where the child is seen briefly, first aid administered and returned to their playground or classroom.
+Parent notification usually is not necessary.

+- B. Injuries of Concern, but not emergent: These would be those injuries that are not emergencies at the present, but because of the nature of the mechanism of the injury or the possible complications, there is concern that the injury could develop into something more serious needing medical attention at a later time.
 Injuries from the neck up on a student's body are also considered to be of this type.
-These are the type of injuries where the parent is notified and makes the decision whether to take the child for medical attention now, after school or watch for complications into the evening and following days.

-C. Emergencies: These are the life threatening injuries where 911 is called, first aid is administered where appropriate, and parents are notified.
+These are the type of injuries where the parent is notified and makes the decision whether to take the child for medical attention now, after school or watch for complications into the evening and following days. - C. Emergencies: These are the life threatening injuries where 911 is called, first aid is administered where appropriate, and parents are notified.
 These are emergencies such as asthma attacks, cardiac emergencies, head injuries with loss consciousness, obvious broken bones, eye injuries, etc.

 Parents should keep their children at home if they are ill.
-Students must be fever free for 24 hours without the use of fever reducing medication, 12 hours without vomiting or diarrhea, and fully recovered from any illness before returning to school.
+Students must be fever free for 24 hours without the use of fever reducing medication, 24 hours without vomiting or diarrhea, and fully recovered from any illness before returning to school.
 A fever is defined as a temperature at 100.4 degrees or above when not using medication to lower the temperature.
+A fever that is believed to be due to receiving an immunization warrants the student staying home as well as the student probably does not feel well either.
+Diarrhea is defined as the student increase in the frequency of loose, watery stools (bowel movements) which occur two or more times in one day.
 A student will be excluded from school when the student's condition has been determined to be contagious to others or if the student is too ill to do his/her work.
 These conditions would include fever, diarrhea, pink eye, certain rashes, vomiting, and non-allergy causing runny nose or coughing spasms prohibiting the child from being able to do his/her work, and/or endangering the health of others, etc. As per the Iowa Departments of Public Health and Education, head lice are not considered a medical or public health hazard.